Diffeomorphic solutions of Ahlfors-Hopf equations: Abstract

-where the infimum is taken over those homeomorphisms of finite distortion $f:\overline{\ID}\to\overline{\ID}$ with $f|\IS=f_0$, typically a quasisymmetric barrier function.
+where the infimum is taken over those homeomorphisms of finite distortion $f:\overline{\ID}\to\overline{\ID}$ with $f|\IS=f_0$, typically a quasisymmetric barrier.
 The inner-variational equations, an analogue of the Euler-Lagrange equations, show $\Phi$ is holomorphic at an extremal.
 Exploiting this Ahlfors-Hopf differential, we prove that an extreme point $f$ is a local diffeomorphism in $\ID$, resolving some conjectures in \cite{MY3}.
+Then, given a pair of closed hyperbolic Riemann surfaces $(\Sigma_i,\sigma_i)$ and $1\leq p<\infty$, we show there is a unique diffeomorphic minimiser to the problem -12pt

+As $p\to\infty$ these maps converge to the quasiconformal extremal, but it is not a diffeomorphism, smoothness is lost on the divisor of an associated holomorphic quadratic differential.}